wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/3-analyze-tasks-and-scenarios-for-viva-connections.md

-To determine which tasks and scenarios to support, it's recommended that you conduct a needs assessment with various departments, roles, and regions within your organization.
+To determine which tasks and scenarios to support, we recommend you conduct a needs assessment with various departments, roles, and regions within your organization.
 Insights from the needs assessment will help you identify and prioritize scenarios and tasks to support.

 :::image type="complex" source="../media/workflow-analyze-tasks.png" alt-text="Workflow of analyzing and prioritizing tasks and scenarios." :::
-Step 1 is to consider needs of specific roles and regions; step 2 is to conduct a needs assessment; step 3 is to analyze scenarios and prioritize tasks for support; step 4 is to align scenarios with Viva Connections components; step 5 is to plan for audience targeting; step 6 is to consider device preference for different scenarios.
+Step 1 is to consider needs of specific roles and regions.
+Step 2 is to conduct a needs assessment.
+Step 3 is to analyze scenarios and prioritize tasks for support.
+Step 4 is to align scenarios with Viva Connections components.
+Step 5 is to plan for audience targeting.
+Step 6 is to consider device preference for different scenarios.
 :::image-end:::

 ## Quickly review the types of available cards

-To better understand whether a certain scenario or task can be supported by Viva Connections, you need to learn more about the types of cards that can be added to the Dashboard.
+To better understand whether a certain scenario or task can be supported by Viva Connections, you need to know the types of cards that can be added to the Dashboard.
 The Dashboard will be your organization's digital toolset and landing experience in the mobile app.
-You will find that some tools and tasks will be best supported by the Dashboard, while others are a better fit in the Resources section.
+You'll find that some tools and tasks will be best supported by the Dashboard, while others are a better fit in the Resources section.

 The following are cards that can be used with little configuration and